-The #ESS2018 controversy is interesting given some recent suggestions I made to an ASA section included greater inclusion of graduate students from programs with fewer resource, and recognition of faculty at teaching-oriented institutions.
+The #ESS2018 controversy is interesting given some recent suggestions I made to an ASA section, which included greater inclusion of graduate students from programs with fewer resource, and recognition of faculty at teaching-oriented institutions.
 There are a lot of issues with the advertisement for the Eastern Sociological Society’s annual meeting, with gender and institutional prestige standing out the most.
 However, Jeremy Freese points out in his tweet:

 Interesting about this tweet is how it ended up like Rorschach test for what sort of inequality one sees first (institution? gender? race?). https://t.co/lpApJjJuBP